hmallen99/viverse-docs/CreatorTools/webxr-optimization/introduction-to-web-optimization.md

 **Developers must tailor their experience towards running in a WebGL context**.
 The browser adds some CPU overhead compared to native apps to ensure the security of WebGL experiences.

+- Web applications tend to be CPU limited - the browser adds security measures to ensure that WebGL and automatic memory management can't be used to run malicious code.
+This adds some overhead to 3D web applications compared to native applications, making it more important to optimize CPU performance.
+Rendering performance is largely the same compared to an OpenGL application.
-- Understand how draw calls impact performance - the CPU performance of a scene typically scales with the number of draw calls that occur in each frame.
+- Understand how draw calls impact performance - CPU performance scales with the number of draw calls that occur in each frame.
 A draw call is a command that the engine sends to the GPU telling it to a draw a series of triangles or pixels.
-This operation happens very quickly on the GPU, but is very slow on the CPU, making it advantageous to batch draw calls together or strip them out entirely.
+This operation happens quickly on the GPU, but is slow on the CPU, making it advantageous to reduce the number of draw calls.
-- Reuse materials and merge static meshes - By leveraging atlas textures and texture arrays, a single material can be used across multiple meshes.
-This helps to batch draw calls, which typically scale with the number of meshes and materials in the scene.
-If a mesh does not move in the scene, it can be combined with other static meshes and materials into a single super-mesh that renders in a single draw call.
-- Leverage hardware instancing and level of detail (LOD) systems - while the browser adds some CPU overhead for security and automatic memory management, GPU performance is nearly identical to OpenGL native experiences.
-Thus, it is important to leverage hardware techniques like instancing to draw many copies of the same mesh without needing to process all of the copies on the CPU.
-This is particularly useful when rendering LOD systems, which can leverage instancing to render hundreds of background objects like plants, crowds, and buildings at lower detail at a very low CPU cost.
-- Reduce scene complexity - If CPU performance is still sub-optimal in the browser with properly batched draw calls, a user may need to reduce the complexity of the scene.
-This can include reducing the number of meshes in the scene, rendering animations at lower framerates, removing transparent meshes, which can incur multiple additional draw calls, and reducing the number of lights in the scene.
+- Reuse materials and merge meshes wherever possible.
+- Leverage GPU instancing and level of detail (LOD) systems.
+- Reduce scene complexity - reduce the mesh count, render animations at lower framerates, remove transparency and reflections.
-- Reduce visual fidelity - If the app is GPU-bound, i.e. too much time is spent each frame drawing triangles to the canvas, consider lowering the quality of the scene.
-This can include: lowering the polygon count of meshes, reducing texture sizes, reducing the number of dynamic lights, removing expensive math functions from shaders, and removing post-processing effects like fog.
-Finally, users can lower the resolution of the scene, which typically scales with GPU performance.
+- Reduce visual fidelity - lowering mesh and texture resolution, reduce the number of dynamic lights, simplify and remove post-processing effects, lower the output resolution.

 ### Select the best engine for the experience

 **Different web engines are well-suited for different types of experiences**.
 While some native engines, like Unity, allow building experiences for the web, some developers may prefer to use an engine built specifically for the web.

-- Developer experience matters: developers should use an engine that they enjoy developing in.
-If you're already comfortable with Unity, then it makes sense to continue with that engine.
+- Developer experience matters - developers should use an engine that suits their strengths.
+If you're already comfortable with Unity, then continue with that engine.
 If you're looking to jump into JavaScript development, but still want an editor, PlayCanvas might be the right choice.
-For programming and rendering specialists, Three.js and Babylon provide the opportunity to build up a 3D framework from scratch, or to grab one off the shelf from the extensive communities.
+For programming specialists, Three.js and Babylon.js provide more flexibility.
-- Be careful with file size: Without optimization, fully-featured C++ engines like Unity can have much larger application sizes than JavaScript engines like Babylon.js, Three.js, and PlayCanvas.
+- Be careful with file size - Without optimization, fully-featured C++ engines like Unity can have much larger application sizes than JavaScript engines like Babylon.js, Three.js, and PlayCanvas.
 If you don't need all of the features of Unity, using a javascript-based engine may make bundle size optimization easier.
 Users on mobile devices typically prefer smaller app sizes, as they may be on a cellular network.
-- Device support: Web browsers are designed to support a wide range of devices, so developers generally do not need to worry about mobile and desktop rendering support.
-If you plan to support mobile devices, some engines, like Unity and PlayCanvas, support touch controls out of the box, while for engines like Three.js, you may need to use a third-party solution or touch controls yourself.
+- Device support - If you plan to support mobile devices, some engines, like Unity and PlayCanvas, support touch controls out of the box, while for engines like Three.js, you may need to use a third-party solution or touch controls yourself.
 If you plan to support XR, make sure your chosen engine has WebXR support.

 ## The Six Characteristics of an Optimized Experience